davidtwco/rfcs/text/0000-build-std.md

-As the default configuration for `build-std` is `target-modifiers`, debug builds of the user's crate would not trigger a rebuild of the standard library and would use the pre-built standard library.
+As the default configuration for `build-std` is `target-modifiers`, debug builds of the user's crate would not trigger a rebuild of the standard library and would use the pre-built standard library (as the release profile does not change any target modifiers compared to the debug profile).
 It would only be when `build-std = "always"` that any debug build would first trigger a rebuild of the standard library.

 To improve the user experience in this circumstance, it could be worth shipping a debug profile `rust-std`, but as this is not the common case, it isn't proposed in this RFC.
+Some intrinsics rely on optimisations so a debug profile standard library may result in counterintuitive or unexpected behaviour for users.
+If a debug `rust-std` was eventually made available, it might be expected that it be used for any `debug` profile build, which would involve more machinery.

 ## Why respect profile overrides of the standard library's workspace?
 [why-respect-profile-overrides-of-the-standard-librarys-workspace]: #why-respect-profile-overrides-of-the-standard-librarys-workspace